la2050/archive/_projects/2014/agents-for-change-initiative-for-seniors-in-los-angeles.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F20167%252Fdisplay%252F_DSC5884.JPG=c570x385
 project_video: ''
-CENTRAL LA: ''
-EAST LA: ''
-SOUTH LA: ''
-SGV: ''
-SFV: ''
-SOUTH BAY: '1'
-WESTSIDE: 'Mid-City MacArthur Park Area, Hollywood and Echo Park' LA COUNTY: John Kotick
-OTHER: >-
-  We are training Seniors to be AGEnts for Change in Los Angeles to improve the lives of Older Adults in our City through advocacy.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- SBSS will build on its successful experience in creating and conducting the AGEnts for Change program.
 The primary goal for the 2nd generation (G2) of the